-- 26.4.1 If a dispute has not been resolved at the First Step of the grievance procedure, the Chief Steward may refer the grievance on the prescribed form to the Employer.
-Such grievances shall be referred within ten (10) working days after the disposition has been issued under the First Step of this procedure. - 26.4.2 The Employer shall investigate the grievance and convene a meeting to attempt to resolve the matter within five (5) working days from the receipt of the grievance form which was completed at First Step.
+- 26.4.1 If a dispute has not been resolved at the First Step of the grievance procedure, the Chief Steward may refer the grievance on the prescribed form to the Employer's Grievance Officer.
+Such grievances shall be referred within ten (10) working days after the disposition has been issued under the First Step of this procedure. - 26.4.2 The Employer's Grievance Officer shall investigate the grievance and convene a meeting to attempt to resolve the matter within five (5) working days from the receipt of the grievance form which was completed at First Step.